openoms/bitcoin-tutorials/joinmarket/README.md

 * RPi4 4GB with RaspiBlitz v1.4
 * Odroid HC1 with RaspiBlitz v1.3

-Check the current offers in the order book: https://joinmarket.me/ob/
+Check the current offers in a public book: https://nixbitcoin.org/obwatcher/ or [run your own](#run-the-order-book-locally).

 One can coinjoin any amount within the offer limits by default with 5-7 random participants at a time.
 The taker fees are maximised, then the offers within the limits are randomly chosen to participate.
 Most parameters can be easily customized.